michaelcourcy/kasten-postgres-non-exclusive-backup/readme.md

 3. In the statefulset backupPosthook stop the backup session with `SELECT * FROM pg_backup_stop(wait_for_archive => true);`

-# Create a 16.0 posgres database
+# Create a 16.0 postgres database
 ## Deploy the bitnami helm chart

 ```